-Having one person in control of the entire project not only increases efficiency, but it also improves quality.
+Having one person in control of the entire project not only increases efficiency but also improves quality.
 The PM can focus on viewing “the big picture” while data scientists, developers, and growth hackers focus on their specialised areas of competence.
-The PM can also assist in identifying areas for improvement as she/he has a more objective look on the work than the team who is actually working on the different items defined in the project scope.
+The PM can also assist in identifying areas for improvement as she/he has a more objective look at the work than the team who is actually working on the different items defined in the project scope.
 Because the PM worked with the client to establish the needs in the first place, she understands the business and may be able to provide more insight into how things could be done better if new ideas arise.

 5. Someone needs to take care of the boring administrative work, too!

 Last but not least, we as PMs also need to do a bit of the boring stuff too.
 Like booking resources to ensure they are available to work on a specific project.
 Or reminding everyone to mark their daily working hours so that we can update our clients on the status of the budget.
 These might seem like small things but are in the end an important part of the big picture of delivering successful projects.
 Imagine Ben & Jerry’s Cookie Dough ice cream without the little chocolate chips in the dough; the flavour would be completely different!

 Use our resources to take your first step